By the end of this section, you will be able to:

 General Signs and Symptoms of Urogenital Infections

 Infections of the urinary tract most commonly cause inflammation of the bladder (cystitis) or of the urethra (urethritis).
 Urethritis can be associated with cystitis, but can also be caused by sexually transmitted infections.
-Symptoms of urethritis in men include burning sensation while urinating, discharge from the penis, and blood in the semen or the urine.
-In women, urethritis is associated with painful and frequent urination, vaginal discharge, fever, chills, and abdominal pain.
+Symptoms of urethritis in males include burning sensation while urinating, discharge from the penis, and blood in the semen or the urine.
+In females, urethritis is associated with painful and frequent urination, vaginal discharge, fever, chills, and abdominal pain.
 The symptoms of cystitis are similar to those of urethritis.
 When urethritis is caused by a sexually transmitted pathogen, additional symptoms involving the genitalia can occur.
 These can include painful vesicles (blisters), warts, and ulcers.
 Ureteritis, a rare infection of the ureter, can also occur with cystitis.
 These infections can be acute or chronic.

 Pyelonephritis and glomerulonephritis are infections of the kidney that are potentially serious.
 Pyelonephritis is an infection of one or both of the kidneys and may develop from a lower urinary tract infection; the upper urinary tract, including the ureters, is often affected.
 Signs and symptoms of pyelonephritis include fever, chills, nausea, vomiting, lower back pain, and frequent painful urination.
 Pyelonephritis usually only becomes chronic in individuals who have malformations in or damage to the kidneys.